microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 While the [localhost forwarding mechanism in `vscode.env.openExternal` is useful](#opening-something-in-a-local-browser-or-application), there may also be situations where you want to forward something without actually launching a new browser window.
 This is where the `vscode.env.asExternalUri` API comes in.

 > **Note:** Currently the forwarding mechanism in Visual Studio Online's browser-based editor only supports **http and https requests**.
 Web sockets will not work even if served up in forwarded web content or used in JavaScript code.
 However, the Remote Development and Visual Studio Online extensions for VS Code itself do not have this limitation.
+See [MicrosoftDocs/vsonline#6](https://github.com/MicrosoftDocs/vsonline/issues/6) for details.

 This API was added in VS Code 1.40.
 To start, update the `engines.vscode` value in `package.json` to at least this version and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: